Connecting drives

 • Google Drive can be connected as a workspace drive only.
 Google Drive isn’t supported for use as an organization drive.

-• App run results can be exported only to the My Drive on the connected Google Drive, not to any shared drives on the Google Drive.
+• Automation app run results can be exported only to the My Drive on the connected Google Drive, not to any shared drives.

-• Files and folders with a / in the name don’t appear in the file picker and might result in an error if uploaded by API.
+• Files and folders with a / in the name don’t appear in the AI Hub file explorer and might result in an error if uploaded by API.

-• Files or folders with the same name don’t appear in the file picker and might result in an error if uploaded by API.
+• Files or folders with the same name don’t appear in the file explorer and might result in an error if uploaded by API.
 This constraint applies in the following scenarios:

 • Two or more files with the same name and same parent folder.